 The following day took us to Ashgabat, the capital.
 My comment as we arrived was “This looks like Burnaby.”
 Coming in from the desert, it seems incongruously tidy and manicured, with miles of watered green lawn between grandiose but sterile buildings, flagpoles, and fountains.
-We walked from our hotel to the museum, and were told off for taking an obvious shortcut across the tidy lawn, and being berated by the gardeners.
+We walked from our hotel to the museum, and were berated by the gardeners for taking an obvious shortcut across the tidy lawn.
 Grass is only for admiring here.
 The vaulted museum has three great wings: archeology, natural history, and an entire wing devoted to idolizing Turkmenbashi, the self-appointed leader-for-life.

 The only other visitors to the vast museum were a small group of Brits in business suits.
 We found ourselves leapfrogging them around the archeology wing, and considered moving a bit closer to benefit from their English-speaking guide, but something about the cameraman quietly trailing them prompted us to keep our scruffy selves at a polite distance.
 Later, we spoke to one of their peripheral figures and learned that the portly central figure was none other than Prince Andrew, on a “private trip.”
 After getting over our initial surprise, we speculated that Andrew might actually be useful in making initial contact with rogue figures such as the Turkmenbashi, when more mainstream channels aren’t yet functioning.
 Or perhaps it was just a quick side trip on his way to or from a visit to his Kazakh mafia-connected girlfriend.